etorth/mir2x/README.md

 2. don't use global of class instanse since confusing construction/distruction.

 actually:

-1. only use class pointer.
+1. only use class pointer;
-2. only reference it by ``extern g_VarXXX".
+2. only reference it by ``extern g_VarXXX";
 3. no local function for operation on global variable only, means:
-4. all operations over global variables should be self-contained.
+4. all operations over global variables should be self-contained;